NexPlayer/iOS-SDK/properties.md

 ### NXPropertySetLiveBackOffset

-Sets the SmoothStreamingLivePlaybackOffsetproperty when playing Smooth Streaming content.
+Sets the Smooth Streaming LivePlaybackOffset property when playing Smooth Streaming content.
 This property sets the duration away from the live position to start playback when joining a live presentation when the LiveView option is set to "Recent", but excludes the `LiveBackOff` duration (set by NXPropertySetLiveBackOff).

 As a result, live content will be played behind the actual live position by a duration determined by BOTH `LiveBackOff` and the value for `LivePlaybackOffset` set here.